Updated 9 April 2019

 - Olaoluwa Olamide Modupe-Ojo – clearly of African descent – married in 2015 Maddison May Brudenell, a descendant of the Earls Mountbatten of Burma.

-- Prince Konstantin of Bavaria is to marry his Turkish girlfriend/fiancée Deniz Kaya in 2017/2018.
+- Prince Konstantin of Bavaria married Deniz Kaya from Turkey in 2018.